 One food that showed up on the chart repeatedly was liver!
 Liver is high in B12 and other B vitamins, iron, copper, selenium, taurine, vitamin A, and lots more.
 It is needed for brain development, immune function, energy, and so much more.

 I do not care for liver.
-I have put it in spaghetti sauce, taco meat, chili, and other foods.
-I can always tell it is there.
+I have put it in spaghetti sauce, taco meat, chili, and other foods, but I can always tell it is there.
 It’s something about the kind of mushy, odd texture.
 The flavor doesn’t bother me, although I know that is an issue for some.
 Plus, to me, it’s annoying to thaw a package of a pound or so of liver just to take out a small amount to use and then try to figure out what to do with the rest of it.

 A better solution to eating liver on a regular basis was to create liver pills!